DuaaZahi92/DuaaZahi92.github.io/blog/_posts/2018-10-19-generating-changelog.md

 ## Generating Changelog

-### Getting started

-We use [git-chlog](https://github.com/git-chglog/git-chglog) to generate the changelog for the git repository.
+Now lets use the tool to generate the changelog.
+We will use [git-chlog](https://github.com/git-chglog/git-chglog) to generate the changelog for the git repository.

 > You must follow the PR title convention described in the previous section for this tool to work